danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The labelling scheme used to determine the colour bar label can be
-changed via the “customize label on projection plots” option in the
+changed via the ``customize label on projection plots`` option in the
-r)ender menu.
+:ref:`sec:menu-r`.
 Information specific to the quantity being rendered can be
 incorporated via format codes as follows:

 ::